eagle840/katacoda-labs/poetryclick/step3.md

 `poetry build`{{execute}}

-to install the whl using pip@
+to install the wheel using pip

 `pip install ./dist/how_long-0.1.2-py3-none-any.whl`{{execute}}